tieukhoimai/discrete-opt/README.md

 macOS: `brew install typst`
 Windows: `winget install --id Typst.Typst`

-3. Step 3: clone and installa `rtal`
+3. Step 3: clone and install `rtal`

 You should clone an `rtal` version with the capability to deal with the GIA credential, hence clone rtal from the GitHub repo: